jdferreira/data-processing-book/en/modules/module7.md

 ```

 ## After the class:

 1. Determine the reason for using the list `enzymes_inserted` in step 3.<br>
 **Hint**: try to remove the list from the script and observe that the code fails with a `constraint failed` exception.

 2. Many of the steps in this module suffer from code repetition.

     a.
-Create a function `run_sql` that accepts two arguments: an sql command and a file name.
+Create a function `run_sql` that accepts two arguments: an SQL command and a file name.

     b.
-Implement this function so that it runs the sql command and saves the results in a CSV file.
+Implement this function so that it runs the SQL command and saves the results in a CSV file.

     c.
 Change today's code so that it uses the function, instead of repeating code<br>
     **Hint**: The steps 6 to 9 will each simply call the function once.